burakturksever/AMPLULNativeEngine/README.md

 ## Test Drive
 To test drive this engine, you can edit the code segments within the main.py file to your desire.
 Whatever code written **must** print out the desired output.
 Multiple print statements will automatically set the output type to str.
+After doing so, use the `python3 main.py` command within the AMPLULNativeEngine directory to run the program.
 ## Limitations
 Can only run on Linux machines properly